 Back when it was a stop along the stagecoach route, locals and travelers alike would gather at the crossroads tavern, where members of the Eastman family would play the fiddle and host dances.
 Friends, neighbors and those passing through would spin yarns, argue and make up, form friendships, and fall in love.
 It was a place where life happened.

 In 1911 the old tavern was torn down.
-A few businesses opened on this spot over the years, but in 2012 the land, including acreage across the street that was once part of the Eastman family farm, sat vacant.
-It might have been a gas station, a pharmacy, or another fast food joint.
+A few businesses opened on this spot over the years and most recently it was known to be a corn field with a small stand and barn owned by Everett Brown.
+However, in 2012 the land, including acreage across the street that was once part of the Eastman family farm, sat vacant.

 A different vision.
 Alan Lewis, whose ancestors have been in Kensington since the early 1700s, and his wife, Harriet saw this location as the ideal place to create